AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-show-filter-missing.md

 # Reports: Show filter / Hide filter option is missing

+>[!NOTE]
+>
+>This issue was fixed on October 24, 2024.

-When a user is viewing a report, the Show filter and Hide filter options ar not visible.
+When a user is viewing a report, the Show filter and Hide filter options are not visible.

 **Workaround**